-- The general ad valorem tax rate for fiscal year 2019 was 10 mills and remains unchanged for fiscal year 2020. - The Tuskegee Airmen Museum continues to attract visitors and bring in a moderate increase in revenue to the City's economy. - Exit 38 developments are in process; the main infrastructure of the water and sewer lines is nearing completion.
-Current plans of a full service travel center which includes franchises of Huddle House, Little Caesars Pizza, Krispy Krunchy Chicken and a Greyhound bus terminal are nearing completion and has an expected opening date of August 2020.
+- The general ad valorem tax rate for fiscal year 2020 was 10 mills and remains unchanged for fiscal year 2021. - The Tuskegee Airmen Museum, although closed for a period of time due to COVID-19, continues to attract visitors and bring in a moderate increase in revenue to the City's economy. - Exit 38 developments are in process; the main infrastructure of the water and sewer lines has been completed.
+The full service travel center which includes franchises of Huddle House, Little Caesars Pizza, Krispy Krunchy Chicken and a Greyhound bus terminal were largely affected by COVID-19 on its completion and the opening date is expected soon.
 A Popeye's Chicken restaurant has also opened for business in the area.
 According to the Macon County Economic Development Authority Director many retailers continue to express serious interest in locating at this site.
 With these franchises, a significant increase in sales tax and fuel tax revenue is expected.
 A family style restaurant and a hotel chain is also expected to locate at this exit in the near future. - The City's Commerce Park is another site that continues to generate interest.
 A number of auto industry suppliers are looking into the site for manufacturing or distribution operations and a number of robotic related enterprises. - Downtown development activity is expected to start soon.
 This will include repairs and rehabilitation of dilapidated buildings, and beautification efforts.
 The city continues to work towards becoming an Alabama Main Street Certified City. - Economic development plans include specific initiatives to increase tourism traffic, revenue and efforts to grow the current population base.